-We have weathered storms along the gulf coast since 1913, and are here to help you and your family recover from Hurricane Sally.
+We have weathered storms along the gulf coast since 1913, and are here to help you and your family recover from hurricanes and tropical storms.
 If you have questions regarding what you should do to collect information and submit an insurance claim, our attorneys are ready to assist you with a free consultation.

 As business and property owners, we know well the importance of making thorough and aggressive claims to an insurance company.
 Find a copy of your insurance policy and call us at 850.433.6581.
 Now more than ever, Emmanuel Sheppard & Condon is right by your side.